 I kept the decor really simple and Nordic inspired.
 I added a little white bunting to the dogwood bushes in front of our little bench.

 We used an old garden bench as a spot to put your skates on, or take a little rest from skating.
-On top of the bench I layered a sheep skin and a pretty vintage wool blanket.
+On top of the bench, I layered a sheepskin and a pretty vintage wool blanket.
 This made the perfect spot to put our skates on.
 An old stump adds an extra surface for some of our treats.
+And the wicker basket and deer antler add more rustic Nordic charm to the scene.

 Skating Snacks

 And we also included some beautiful snowflake sugar cookies, that my friend made us for Christmas.
 They were perfect to go with our snow and ice theme.
-Lastly a few Toblerone shortbread cookies -a real family favourite, get the recipe here.
-Hot chocolate and cookies seems like the perfect sweet treat for skating.
+Lastly, a few Toblerone shortbread cookies -a real family favourite, get the recipe here.
+Hot chocolate and cookies seem like the perfect sweet treat for skating.

 Outdoor Winter Parties